Wisconsin's 29th Senate district

-The 29th Senate District of Wisconsin is one of 33 districts in the Wisconsin State Senate.
-Located in north-central Wisconsin, the district comprises all of Rusk, and Taylor counties, along with most of Sawyer and Marathon counties, and parts of northwest Clark County and northern Wood County.
-The district includes the city of Wausau and part of the city of Marshfield, but is otherwise very rural.
+The 29th Senate district of Wisconsin is one of 33 districts in the Wisconsin Senate.
+Located in north-central Wisconsin, the district comprises most of Marathon County, along with northern Wood County, and parts of northern Portage County, northwest Waupaca County, and western Shawano County.
+The district includes the cities of Wausau, Marathon City, Marshfield, and Mosinee.

 Current elected officials

 Cory Tomczyk is the senator representing the 29th district since January 2023.

 Each Wisconsin State Senate district is composed of three Wisconsin State Assembly districts.
 The 29th Senate district comprises the 85th, 86th, and 87th Assembly districts.
 The current representatives of those districts are: